To begin with, let’s make sure

 What is Hard Armor?

 Hard armor consists of rigid panels, or plates, of ballistic-resistant materials.
 Hard armor is designed to offer greater protection against higher threats than soft armor.
-Hard armor plates are used in tactical armor.
+Hard armor plates are used in tactical armor and can also be added to patrol armor.
 Tactical armor is typically a combination of a hard armor plate and soft armor panels, making it thicker and heavier than soft armor alone (see the discussion of in-conjunction armors later in this chapter).
 Tactical armor is not typically worn for extended periods.
 It is donned for wear by officers entering high-risk situations.

 Generally speaking, hard armor plates work in one of two ways: They can capture and deform the bullet, or they can break up the bullet.
 In both instances, the armor then absorbs and distributes the force of the impact.